 Pressure for companies to digitalize continues

-Munich, November 26, 2020: How fit for the future and competitive are German companies? valantic (www.valantic.com) and Lünendonk evaluated the technological status quo of companies in Germany – with some alarming results.
+Munich, November 26, 2020: How fit for the future and competitive are German companies?
+In their exclusive study, valantic (www.valantic.com) and Lünendonk evaluated the technological status quo of companies in Germany – with some alarming results.
 Many companies have done their homework with regard to IT security.
 In other areas, however, in-house expertise is severely lacking.
 Knowledge of artificial intelligence, process mining, data analytics, CRM, supply chain management, and robotic process automation is scant.
 The five propositions of the digitalization experts valantic can also be regarded as an appeal to successful German companies: Don’t lose sight of your digital future in the course of daily business.

 1. Ticking time-bomb: AI, process mining, and MES expertise is only in the single-digit range